≡ Menu

 As Nio Inc is unprofitable and has poor cash flow, the company relies on debt to sustain its operations.

-As of fiscal 2022, Nio had one of the highest debt levels in the company’s history, topping RMB16 billion.
+As seen in the chart above, Nio’s total debt has been increasing over the years.
+As of fiscal 2023, Nio had one of the highest debt levels in the company’s history, topping RMB 22.9 billion.

 Nio’s growing debt level is another factor that prevents the company from declaring any cash dividends.